P-p-H-d/mlib/README.md

 Publish the 'in-progress' data of the snapshot 'snap so that the read thread can have access to the data.
-It returns the pointer to the new 'in-progress' data buffer of the snapshot (which is not yet published but will be pusblished for the next call of name\_write).
+It returns the pointer to the new 'in-progress' data buffer of the snapshot (which is not yet published but will be published for the next call of name\_write).
 This function is thread-safe and performs atomic operation on the snapshot.